hyperledger/fabric/docs/source/couchdb_tutorial.rst

 :guilabel:`Try it yourself`

- Before installing and instantiating the marbles chaincode, we need to start up the BYFN network.
+ Before installing and instantiating the marbles chaincode, we need to start up the Fabric test network.
 For the sake of this tutorial, we want to operate from a known initial state.
 The following command will kill any active or stale docker containers and remove previously generated artifacts.
  Therefore let's run the following command to clean up any